 Your solar journey should be as smooth as possible.
 That's why we only work with SEAI registered solar panel installers.
 We don't have a sales team.
 Everyone who works for us is an experienced engineer who can speak to you in plain English.

 When it comes to solar, there should be no repeat customers.
 That's because, when we install your system, it should last for a generation.
-Our solar panels come with a 15-year product warranty as standard.
+Our solar panels come with a 25-year manufacturer's warranty is standard.
 Other parts and labour are also guaranteed.
 This is a long-term investment and, if you need help, we're here for the long-haul.

 Switching to solar electricity should make you feel good.
 With PureVolt Solar, you will be dealing with the same person from start to finish – and it's their job to make that happen.
 You should expect exceptional customer service before, during and after your installation.
 No exceptions.